NREL/FRISM/README.md

 **_freight_tours.csv**: csv file with freight tour information including departure location, departure time and maximum duration.

 ## Error Catching
 If there are carriers for which tours could not be generated for some reason, they can be found in **error.csv** under src/Sim_outputs folder.
-This file has two columns: a 'carrier' column that indicates the carrier id, and a 'reason' that indicates why a solution could not be calculated.
+This file has two columns: a **carrier** column that indicates the carrier id, and a **reason** column that indicates why a solution could not be calculated.